lindlaaa/TPL-Compiler/README.txt

 Date:       2016/09/23

+Known Issues:

+Directory Structure:
+  bin/ : stores the binary files doc/ : stores the javadoc in html form src/ : stores the .java files in a structure that is self descriptive test/: stores the .flr files used to test the project parts

 Hight level Scanner design:
    Our scanner uses the same logic as a finite state automata.
    As the scanner takes in tokens, it switches states for when